aptech/docs/docs/CR-getname.rst

     :param dset:
     :type dset: string specifying the name of the data set from which the function will obtain the variable names

-    :returns: y (*TODO*), Nx1 vector containing the names of all of the variables in the specified data set.
+    :returns: y (*Nx1 vector*) containing the names of all of the variables in the specified data set.

 Remarks
 -------